jaspereb/jaspereb.github.io/index.md

 * **Retinanet Tutorial** ([code](https://github.com/jaspereb/Retinanet-Tutorial), [video](https://www.youtube.com/watch?v=mr8Y_Nuxciw)) Covers the creation of a new dataset for Keras-Retinanet and training this object detector on your new data.
 * **UR5 With ROS Tutorial** ([code](https://github.com/jaspereb/UR5_With_ROS_Moveit_Tutorial), [video](https://www.youtube.com/watch?v=18SQssJ-l_Y&feature=youtu.be)) How to connect a UR5 arm to ROS and use it with Moveit!.
 * **T265 Pose Tracking Data** ([code](https://github.com/jaspereb/TestingRealsenseT265)) Testing the pose tracking accuracy of the Realsense T265 SLAM camera.
-* **Camera Proejction Tutorial** ([code](https://github.com/jaspereb/CameraProjectionCalibration)) A short tutorial on calibrating and validating 3D point projection using a 2D camera and the matlab computer vision toolbox..
+* **Camera Proejction Tutorial** ([code](https://github.com/jaspereb/CameraProjectionCalibration)) A short tutorial on calibrating and validating 3D point projection using a 2D camera and the Matlab computer vision toolbox.

 <br>
 ___